tanyalama/lynx_pardinus/README_step1_fluidigm_data_curation.md

 Using this method the NTC cluster shows more relatedness within the global of NTC samples.
 Furthermore, the allele clusters are also better defined.

 In both methods our run showed a lot of invalid chambers (meaning of invalid explained bellow).
-This invalids "corresponden" with a group of failed assays (SNPs - see the picture bellow)
+These invalids are related with a group of failed assays (SNPs - see the picture bellow)

 ![](https://i.imgur.com/GzdlXqv.png)

-The orange vertical lines are the SNPs amplification falied assays.
+The orange vertical lines are the SNPs amplification failed.